 Complaints in abeyance pending outcome of on-going court proceedings

-Additionally, 3 complaints are awaiting criminal trial relating to complaints
+Additionally, 2 complaints were criminally charged awaiting trial relating to complaints.
+1 was closed.

 (additional 3 criminal charges filed by BPS/DPP)

 Inspector appointed Rule 7 of the Barristers (Accounts and Records) Rules 1976

 (all carried over)

 Formal complaints filed by Bar Council with the Bermuda Police Service (evidencing criminal activity)

 (22 pending charges, 4 under panel selection, 7 active tribunal hearings & 2 concluded)